 A Habitats Regulation Assessment may be required if the proposed site is a Special Protection Area, Special Area of Conservation or Site of Community Importance under the Habitats Regulations 2017.
 This includes an assessment of whether alternative sites are available.
 18 | What are the most common reasons for the failure of wind energy projects (e.g., species protection, nature conservation, monument protection, air corridors etc.)?

-- a) Species protection

-- b) Nature conservation

-- c) Landscape and visual impact
+c) Landscape and visual impact